mikegcoleman/101-Workshop/README.md

     ```

 * You can `curl` against the API to see its working.
 Notice you are running `curl` against` http://localhost:$HOST_PORT `because when you started the container you mapped your chosen port on the localhost to port 5000 on the container, so Docker is routing the request appropriately.
+Type the command below **In the terminal**

 	` curl http://localhost:$HOST_PORT/api/entries`